-In 2021, for the fifteenth straight year, Baptists on Mission will sponsor mission teams to the East African nation of Kenya.
+In 2022, for the sixteenth straight year, Baptists on Mission will sponsor mission teams to the East African nation of Kenya.
 Our teams participate in the Houses of Hope project, through which houses are built for families in need, Bible studies are conducted in homes, and churches are planted.
 Click here to download a 2023 Kenya Houses of Hope flyer.

 Houses of Hope Project